kosctelecom/horus/doc/horus-dispatcher.1.md

 :   Specifies the check frequency in seconds for new available snmp polling jobs in database.
 Defaults to 30s; when set to 0, snmp queries are disabled.

--r, --poll-error-retention-period
+-r, --error-flush-freq=hours

-:   Specifies the number of days during which to keep poll errors in reports table (successful reports are not kept).
-Defaults to 3 days; Flushing disabled when set to 0.
+:   Specifies the number of hours during which to keep poll errors in reports table (successful reports are not kept).
+Defaults to 4 hours; Flushing is disabled when set to 0.

     --report-flush-freq=hours